raturiezgina/raturiezgina/README.md

 - 👋 Hi, I’m @raturiezgina
-- 👀 I’m interested in data visualitation
+- 👀 I’m interested in data engineer, data analyst, and any related field
 - 🌱 I’m currently learning SQL Statement, R fundamental and also using some packages such as shiny
 - 💞️ I’m looking to collaborate on Shiny Developers and R package Developers
 - 📫 Reach me on raturiezgina.21@gmail.com